fbpx

 In cases involving government entities and personnel, special regulations apply.
 You must file a wrongful death lawsuit within six months against a California government entity or a government employee.

-Discuss Your Case with California Medical Malpractice Attorney
+Discuss Your Case with a California Medical Malpractice Attorney

 Under Carolina law, you have rights and remedies if you lose a loved one due to medical misconduct at an emergency department.
 Don’t hesitate to contact our knowledgeable and caring staff at Kaass Law immediately for a consultation.
 Give us a call at 310.943.1171 or visit our website for other practices.